uicperformance/minvec/README.md

 For simplicity, you may use C code to compute the final index outside the loop.

-Plot cycles/op vs. input size.
+- Plot cycles/op vs. input size.
 How does this compare the vectorized C version of `minindex`?
+- How fast can you get this?